 Each year AKTES project travels to a different island and invites 2-4 different artists for a series of short residencies during winter months.
 The goal is to use artistic experimentation as a tool in order for the children to collaborate with the artist and co-create an artistic work that is related to a strategic area of development of each island (for example tourism, culture, environment, etc).

-FOLLOW AKTES on facebook
+FOLLOW AKTES on facebook and youtube

 How does AKTES develops?
 The project "works" in many and different levels using art as a tool to build a sustainable cycle of community living as children become active citizens, collaborating with a non-local artist, co-creating for their community and learn how to interact with local authorities and businesses in order to present their collaborative project and share their artworks with the locals and visitors promoting their island!